Historia Mundum

 In the years preceding 1848, discontent with the rule of King Louis Philippe motivated private political meetings known as the “banquet campaign”.
 The moderate left-wing opposition organized these encounters, where the people criticized the economic crisis in the country and proposed a reform of the electoral law, so as to increase enfranchisement.
 However, the king and the government were vehemently opposed to these meetings, so the French cabinet began to prohibit them — much like it already prohibited public gatherings.

-In February 1848, as a result of these prohibitions, the Paris population rebelled and quickly deposed Louis Phillipe, replacing him with a Republican government — the French Second Republic.
-The new leaders of the country implemented a constitution containing a series of left-wing reforms, including direct universal suffrage and the separation of powers.
-Nevertheless, a conservative backlash soon took place, essentially nullifying the progressive tendencies of the regime, such as disenfranchising factory workers.
-Because Frenchmen were divided into opposing factions, political turmoil ensued and the military had to resort to violence in order to stabilize the country.
+In February 1848, the Paris population rebelled against these prohibitions.
+It quickly deposed Louis-Philippe and replaced him with a republican government: the French Second Republic.
+The February Revolution replaced the July Monarchy with the Second Republic.
+Conservative reaction soon limited the republic’s social program.
+The new leaders of the country implemented a constitution containing direct universal suffrage and the separation of powers.
+Nevertheless, a conservative backlash soon took place, essentially nullifying the progressive tendencies of the regime, such as by disenfranchising many factory workers.
+Because the French were divided into opposing factions, political turmoil ensued and the military had to resort to violence in order to stabilize the country.

-In October, Louis-Eugène Cavaignac, one of the French generals that were in charge of political repression, ran for president against Louis-Napoleon Bonaparte, nephew of the late Napoleon Bonaparte.
-The Bonapartist faction won with almost 75% of the votes, and Louis-Napoleon soon found himself at odds with France’s political establishment.
-He aspired to restore universal male suffrage and to abolish the constitution’s ban on presidential reelections.
-Being unable to do so democratically, in 1851, he staged a self-coup, later approved by a referendum, and stayed in power.
+In October, one of the French generals in charge of political repression, Louis-Eugène Cavaignac, ran for president against Louis-Napoleon Bonaparte.
+Louis-Napoleon was the nephew of the late Napoleon Bonaparte.
+The Bonapartist faction won with almost 75% of the votes, and Louis-Napoleon soon found himself at odds with France’s political elites.
+He aspired to restore universal male suffrage and to abolish the constitution’s ban on presidential reelection.
+Unable to do so democratically, he staged a self-coup in 1851, later approved by a referendum, and stayed in power.
 The following year, he proclaimed himself Napoleon III and replaced the Republic with the Second French Empire.

 Frankfurt Parliament in the German Confederation

 In 1848, liberals from various parts of Germany called for free elections for a national parliament — the first of its kind in the region’s history.
 Each member of the Confederation held its own voting procedures, and the Frankfurt National Assembly convened in May.
-Even though all political tendencies had a seat there, the majority of the delegates were moderate liberals — teachers, professors, or undergraduates, motivating the moniker of “professors’ parliament”.
+Even though all political tendencies had a seat there, most delegates were moderate liberals: teachers, professors, or undergraduates.
+That composition motivated the moniker of “professors’ parliament”.

-The former issue concerned the inclusion of German-speaking regions of Austria, but the Austrians adopted a new constitution that demanded that either the whole of the country be included in a future Germany, or none of it.
+The former issue concerned the inclusion of German-speaking regions of Austria in a future unified Germany.
+The Austrians adopted a new constitution that demanded that either the whole of the country be included in a future Germany, or none of it.

-The latter issue dealt with proposals for Germany to become a hereditary monarchy, to have an elected monarch, or to become a republic.
-The parliament decided to offer the German crown, including all states of the Confederation except Austria, to the king of Prussia, Frederick William IV.
-However, he refused this endeavor because it conflicted with his conservative worldviews.
+The latter issue concerned Germany’s future form of government.
+The parliament decided to offer the German crown, excluding Austria, to the king of Prussia.
+However, Frederick William IV refused this endeavor because it conflicted with his conservative worldviews.

 Without the support of either Austria or Prussia, the Frankfurt Parliament would never succeed in unifying Germany, so the members of the German Confederation dismantled it.

-In the years preceding 1848, the Habsburg monarchy had to deal with several mishaps: a mounting economic crisis, tensions related to land ownership, and the spread of liberal, nationalistic and left-wing ideologies.
+In the years preceding 1848, the Habsburg monarchy had to deal with several problems: a mounting economic crisis; tensions related to land ownership; and the spread of liberal, nationalist, and left-wing ideologies.
 For instance, a fungus that causes potato blight arrived in Austria and contributed to widespread hunger, because potatoes were a staple food of poor segments of society.

 In the context of the Springtime of the Peoples, the Austrians received news of the February Revolution in France and rose in revolt as well.
-They succeeded in sending the influential conservative statesman Metternich into exile, but the multinational character of the Austro-Hungarian Empire made things difficult for the revolutionaries.
+The Habsburg lands’ national divisions helped conservative rulers turn revolutionary momentum against itself.
+The rebels succeeded in sending the influential conservative statesman Metternich into exile.
+However, the multinational character of the Habsburg Monarchy made things difficult for the revolutionaries.
 The various national groups that lived there did not see eye to eye, and the conservatives took advantage of this fact to regain power.
-Over the months of 1848, liberals and conservatives succeeded one another in the government and, for a brief time, even the Habsburg royals fled the country.
+Over the months of 1848, liberals and conservatives succeeded one another in the government.
+For a brief time, even members of the Habsburg royal family fled the country.

 By the end of 1848, the counterrevolutionary forces prevailed, having executed the leaders of the radicals and dismissed a proposal for a constitution in liberal terms.
 King Ferdinand I regained full powers, but was convinced to abdicate in favor of his nephew, Franz Joseph I. Although the new monarch rejected the constitutional monarchy that had been established and attempted to restore absolutism in Austria, he maintained a few achievements of the revolutionary government — notably, the abolition of serfdom and the end of censorship.

-Meanwhile, in the Hungarian part of the Empire, the population rose against the authoritarian rule by the Austrians.
-Under the leadership of Lajos Kossuth, the rebels instituted the March Laws (or April Laws): a collection of twelve measures that intended to inaugurate a parliamentarian democracy, prescribing many civil rights.
-For instance, the document supported the abolition of serfdom, the principle of equality before the law, and the freedom of the press.
-However, Franz Joseph I arbitrarily revoked the laws, what was the catalyst for a revolution.
+Meanwhile, in the Hungarian part of the Empire, the population rose against Austrian authoritarian rule.
+Under the leadership of Lajos Kossuth, the rebels instituted the March Laws to inaugurate a parliamentary democracy and guarantee many civil rights.
+For instance, the document supported the abolition of serfdom; the principle of equality before the law; and freedom of the press.
+However, Franz Joseph I arbitrarily revoked the laws, which became the catalyst for a revolution.

-The Hungarian calvary pursuing counterrevolutionaries in the battle of Nagysaló, April 19, 1849.
+The Hungarian cavalry pursuing counterrevolutionaries in the battle of Nagysaló, April 19, 1849.
 Oil painting by Than Mór.
 Public domain image.

-While the followers of Lajos Kossuth defended the independence of Hungary, the local government of Lajos Batthyány proposed a reconciliation with the Habsburg dynasty.
-Batthyány ended up ousted and the Hungarians almost got their independence, but Austria managed to crush the revolution and impose a military dictatorship under Hungary with the assistance of Russia.
+While the followers of Lajos Kossuth defended Hungarian independence, the local government of Lajos Batthyány proposed a reconciliation with the Habsburg dynasty.
+Batthyány was eventually ousted, and the Hungarians nearly achieved independence, but Austria managed to crush the revolution and impose a military dictatorship in Hungary with Russian assistance.

 Sonderbund War in Switzerland

 At the time, Switzerland was a confederacy divided into cantons (states) that were either mostly Catholic or mostly Protestant.
-In the early 1840s, the Protestants achieved a majority in the Swiss parliament (the Federal Diet), and profited from this to propose a new constitution for the country.
-Their goal was to centralize power, but the Catholics objected this because they believed it would run counter to their interests.
+In the early 1840s, Protestants achieved a majority in the Swiss parliament (the Federal Diet).
+They used it to propose a new constitution for the country.
+The Sonderbund conflict showed that 1848 also involved constitutional consolidation, not only failed revolution.
+Their goal was to centralize power, but Catholics objected because they believed it would run counter to their interests.
 Indeed, this is what happened soon after, when the Federal Diet adopted measures against the Catholic Church, such as closing monasteries.

 In 1843, in an attempt to preserve their autonomy, the Catholic cantons formed the Sonderbund — a “separate alliance”.
 Yet the Federal Treaty of 1815 expressly prohibited such alliances, and the Protestant cantons enforced this rule by engaging in military action against their Catholic counterparts.